uidaholib/make-at-the-mill/2-explore.md

 # Explore the MILL

+We have three short demonstration activities to share some of the technology in the MILL:

 ## Button Maker

 Makerspaces aren't all about digital tools--the MILL features many outlets for your creativity.